d7knight/Object-Oriented-Programming-cs246-Chess/README.md

 Team: David Knight and Tom Ebergen

 We developed this chess game in cs246 (University of Waterloo) as a final project.

-We developed this project in c++ using best object orient featuring two levels of AI's for the computers and a graphical interface using X11.
+Our chess game features two levels of difficulty for the computer AI and a graphical interface using X11.
 Player versus Player, Player versus Computer and Computer versus Computer games are possible.

 ![Alt text](docs/Screenshot from 2015-08-12 23_15_56.png?raw=true "Optional Title")